wolfSSL/wolfBoot/IDE/Renesas/e2studio/RA6M4/Readme.md

 Now, you can download and start wolfBoot program by e2Studio debugger.
 After starting the program, you can see the partition information as follows.
-If the boot program succeeds integlity and authenticity check, it initiate the application V1.
+If the boot program succeeds integrity and authenticity check, it initiate the application V1.

 ```